Kong/terraform-provider-konnect/docs/data-sources/gateway_plugin_konnect_application_auth.md

 - `introspection_headers_values` (List of String) Extra header values passed to the introspection endpoint.
 - `introspection_hint` (String) Introspection hint parameter value passed to the introspection endpoint.
 - `introspection_post_args_client` (List of String) Extra post arguments passed from the client to the introspection endpoint.
+- `introspection_post_args_client_headers` (List of String) Extra post arguments passed from the client headers to the introspection endpoint.
 - `introspection_post_args_names` (List of String) Extra post argument names passed to the introspection endpoint.
 - `introspection_post_args_values` (List of String) Extra post argument values passed to the introspection endpoint.
 - `introspection_token_param_name` (String) Designate token's parameter name for introspection.